MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaUserDefaultDrive.md

 Retrieve the properties and relationships of a drive resource.
 A drive is the top-level container for a file system, such as OneDrive or SharePoint document libraries.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserDefaultDrive](/powershell/module/Microsoft.Graph.Files/Get-MgUserDefaultDrive?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)